Roblox/creator-docs/content/en-us/tutorials/core/building/customize-global-lighting.md

 <iframe width="880" height="495" src="https://www.youtube-nocookie.com/embed/VtsWu2G0ZiM?si=TZDy2jahPoWpCBnr" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 <br/>
-**Global lighting** is the luminescence from either the sun or moon in your enviroment.
+**Global lighting** is the luminescence from either the sun or moon in your environment.
 By customizing a couple of key default properties in the `Class.Lighting` service and its default child objects in Studio, you can drastically change how global lighting looks and feels in your experience, as well as how the light interacts with any other object you place in the 3D space.

 Using only a few modifications to Studio's default lighting settings, this section of the tutorial teaches you how to customize your global lighting in order to change the sun's position and light color, make dramatic shadows, and thicken the atmosphere.